 A great starting point is to look at this study by Dr. Brosseau, a national expert on respiratory protection and infectious diseases and professor (retired), University of Illinois at Chicago.
 Dr. Sietsema is also an expert on respiratory protection and an assistant professor at the University of Illinois at Chicago.

 Masks went from the least important, least effective measure you can take to becoming the primary means of preventing yourself from getting infected.
 The CDC’s own data shows that the overwhelming number of people who get COVID wear the mask in accordance with mask mandates in the US.
-If masks worked the way some local health officials have said, the infection rate for mask wearers shouldn’t be high (over 3/4 of those infected wear masks regularly).
+If masks worked the way some local health officials have said, the infection rate for mask wearers shouldn’t be so high (over 3/4 of those infected wear masks regularly).

 In August, the AP said declining COVID cases in the U.S. were due to mask mandates.
 Gov. Holcomb said the same about Indiana.
 Look what’s happened since then.
 Massive spikes.
 That shouldn’t be possible according to the mask hype from local health officials.
 A study showing masks reduced COVID infections was just retracted because the areas used in the study all had spikes after the study was completed.